codio/knowledge/source/instructors/setupcourses/course-module-progress.rst

 Configure Progress Bar
 ----------------------

-Once enabled, you can configure the progress bar where you can select/deslect whichever modules and/or assignments you wish to include in the progress bar.
+Once enabled, you can configure the progress bar and can select or deselect whichever modules and/or assignments you wish to include in the progress bar.
 By default all assignments will be selected.

    .. image:: /img/class_administration/progressbar.png
       :alt: Configure Progress bar